The Dictionary of Lost Words: Formats

+In addition to being published in standard formats (paperback, ebook, audio book), a dyslexic edition is available.
+By March 2023 more than 260,000 copies of the printed book had been sold in Australia and New Zealand, and 400,000 in total with ebooks and audio.
+Print sales were just below 260,000 in the U.S., after Reese Witherspoon had selected it for her book club.
+It is also published in another 30 territories.

 Reception

+The Dictionary of Lost Words was sixth on the list of Australian fiction bestsellers for 2020.
+As of 18 January 2021 it had sold more than 100,000 copies, and by 2023 had sold 300,000 copies in Australia as well as having many translations published in other countries.
+It also became a New York Times bestseller, and was the first Australian novel to be selected for Reese Witherspoon's Book Club.

 In reviewing the book for The Sydney Morning Herald, Jo Case says "In The Dictionary of Lost Words, Pip Williams combines the storytelling scale and intimate detail of a 19th-century novel with the sensibility of now – and a cast of richly realised characters and relationships that are a pleasure to spend time with".
 A write-up in the Kirkus Reviews said that "The result is a satisfying amalgam of truth and historical fiction".
 Other reviewers discussed the novel's elevation of language, with Book Reporter referring to it as "the novel [word lovers and linguists] have been waiting for without even realizing it" and Booklover Book Reviews saying it "reminds us of the power of words, to harm and control, but also to bridge gaps, to empower and to bring about change for the better".